Avian influenza

 The virus is classed into 2 types, depending on its severity in poultry:

-- low pathogenicity avian influenza (LPAI) – less disease and can readily mutate into HPAI
+• low pathogenicity avian influenza (LPAI) – less disease and can readily mutate into HPAI (this is called a spillover event)

 Most birds can become infected and spread the virus to a wide range of species.
 There is an increased risk of HPAI being introduced to Australia through:

-- migratory birds returning to our shores annually.
+• migratory birds and other wildlife returning to our shores annually.

 Avian influenza in Australia